Drop-Youngers/drop-young-springboot-mysql/README.md

 # Drop young SpringBoot-Mysql

-This is a conventionalized template for developping a server-side application (RESTful) on top of TypeScript + MongoDB.
+This is a conventionalized template for developing a server-side application (RESTful) on top of SpringBoot + Mysql.

 ## Contributing